Unsafe abortions averted* in 2014

 Five centres of excellence form the backbone of our service delivery in Ghana, providing high quality, affordable, client focused family planning services

 Five outreach teams made up of doctors, nurses, drivers and assistants travel to hard to reach parts of the country by car, offering long-acting and permanent contraceptive services to those who most need them

-We have over 150 social franchisees - local health providers who have the skill and the will to upgrade to a new level of service delivery in sexual and reproductive health.
+We have 200 social franchisees - local health providers who have the skill and the will to upgrade to a new level of service delivery in sexual and reproductive health.
 Our social franchising model has successfully bridged the gap between the existing private sector and the unmet need among Ghanaian women for quality services.
 This has been achieved by raising quality, improving client counselling, and ensuring access to commodities.

 Working with USAID

 Through the USAID-funded Strengthening International Family Planning Organizations (SIFPO) project, MSI Ghana will increase access to and knowledge of sexual and reproductive health services among the female porters (Kayayei) in Accra and develop referrals for gender-based violence services.

 A mobile outreach team will provide services within three urban markets and HIV and STI prevention will be provided through peer education, distribution of male and female condoms, and increased access to voluntary counselling and testing.